technote-space/advanced-block-editor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds some features to the block editor.
+This plugin adds some useful features to the block editor.

 == Description ==

-This plugin adds some features to the block editor.
+This plugin adds some useful features to the block editor.
 [GitHub (More details)](https://github.com/technote-space/advanced-block-editor)
 [Issues (Reporting a new bug or feature request)](https://github.com/technote-space/advanced-block-editor/issues)